Chapter 2. Cell Theory

 ⑥ Type 1: Centriole

-○ Basal body: Modified form of the centriole.
-Consists of 9 microtubule triplets.
-Through elongation, forms flagella and cilia
+○ Basal Body: A modified form of the centriole with 9 microtubule triplets.
+Elongates to form flagella and cilia.

 ○ Function: Cell motility, movement of fluids

-○ Principle: When a dynein attached to one doublet walks on an adjacent doublet, the two doublets bend
+○ Principle: Dynein anchored to one doublet walks along an adjacent doublet, causing the two doublets to bend.

 Figure 7.
 Cross-section of flagella and cilia in eukaryotes